-The deadline for nominations is December 1, 2017.
-The 2018 CARA Awards will be presented at the national meeting in May in Ottawa.
+The deadline for nominations for the 2020 awards is December 1, 2019.
+The CARA Awards are presented at the national meeting each year.

 This award is presented to a passionate leader in the CARA community whose efforts have strengthened the community through membership engagement efforts, welcoming and facilitating the integration of newcomers or other forms of leadership specifically advantageous to helping members connect to the broader CARA community.

 Named in memory of Dan Chase, who played an active role in the Association over a number of years, the Dan Chase Distinguished Service Award has been established to recognize CARA members whose services have been of significant benefit to the entire organization.

 Dan Chase Distinguished Service Award - Priority Initiatives

 This award has been established to recognize CARA members whose services have been of significant benefit in advancing one or more of CARA’s priority initiatives in a given year.
 For the 2016-19, the priority initiatives from the strategic plan are:

 This award is presented to an individual who has demonstrated an exceptional leadership commitment.

 The recipient(s) for this award will be chosen by a panel of Directors from various Canadian institutions.
 This award is presented to an individual or team who has demonstrated leadership and creativity in working collaboratively and effectively to achieve a shared goal in research management.
 Examples of collaboration could include the harmonization of standards, templates or policies, creation of a resource or tool that advanced the profession of research management through improved communication, greater efficiency, or by addressing a barrier to success at an individual, institutional or regional level.